datacode09/teradata_driver_installation/README.md

-# teradata_driver_installation

 ### Updating Teradata ODBC Driver to Version 17.20

-Follow these steps to backup the existing Teradata ODBC driver, remove it, and install the new driver from an RPM package.
+Follow these steps to backup the existing Teradata ODBC driver, remove it, and install the new driver from a `.tar.gz` package.

 #### Step 1: Backup Existing Teradata ODBC Driver